 In connection with this offering and the Reorganization, the partners of the Partnership will amend and restate the partnership agreement of the Partnership (as amended and restated, the "StepStone Limited Partnership Agreement").
 The General Partner will be the sole general partner of the Partnership, and SSG will own a 100% membership interest in the General Partner and be its sole managing member.
-In its capacity as the sole managing member of the General Partner, SSG will indirectly operate and control all of the Partnership's business and affairs.
+In its capacity as the sole managing member of the General Partner, SSG will indirectly control all of the Partnership's business and affairs.
 SSG will hold all of the Class A units of the Partnership.
-Holders of Class B units will generally not have voting rights under the StepStone Limited Partnership Agreement.
+Holders of Class A units and Class B units will generally be entitled to one vote per unit with respect to all matters as to which partners are entitled to vote under the StepStone Limited Partnership Agreement.
+Class A units and Class B units will have the same economic rights per unit.